 Shumaker understands the legal, organizational and governance challenges that increased regulatory attention has created for nonprofit organizations.
 We have the experience and focused knowledge to advise nonprofits of all sizes in a wide range of economic sectors, from healthcare to cultural organizations to private foundations.

-Our lawyers are committed to helping nonprofit clients located in our key geographic areas of Ohio and Florida to secure and maintain tax-exempt status and remain in full compliance with the Tax Code while fulfilling their organizational and public-purpose objectives.
+Our lawyers are committed to helping nonprofit clients located in our key geographic areas of Ohio and Florida to secure and maintain tax-exempt status and remain in full compliance with the Internal Revenue Code while fulfilling their organizational and public-purpose objectives.
 Just as important, we recognize how essential it is for our nonprofit counsel to be relationship-driven, and are always available to answer questions and provide confidential advice as a trusted colleague and not just a service provider.

 What Makes Us Different